DevExpress-Examples/aspnet-web-forms-dashboard-data-federation/Readme.md

 * **Join**

-    Combines rows from two or more tables based on a column they share.
+    Combines rows from two or more tables based on a clause.
 The join type specifies records that have matching values in both tables.

 * **Union and UnionAll**

-    **Union** combines rows from two or more tables into a single data set and removes duplicate rows in merged tables. **UnionAll** operates in the same manner as **Union**, but duplicates rows from different tables when they contain the same data.
+    The **Union** query combines rows from two or more tables into one data set and removes duplicate rows in merged tables.
+The **UnionAll** query does the same, except it doesn't remove duplicated rows.
 You can create a union query for data sources if data types of their columns are [implicitly converted](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/types/casting-and-type-conversions#implicit-conversions).

 * **Transformation**

     If a data source contains a complex column (an object), you can transform its properties to display them as separate columns in a flattened view.
-If one of the data column is an array, you can unfold its values and display a new data row for every element of the array.
-When you unfold the column, you can flatten it and create a flattened view.
+If one of the data columns is an array, you can unfold its values and display a new data row for every element of the array.
+When you unfold the column, you can flatten it and create a flattened view

 ## Documentation